In just a few short days we’ll be closer to the year 2030 than we are to the year 2000.

 “Great leaders ask questions, review the past, evaluate the present, plan for the future, and navigate toward specific solutions.”

 Resolutions are synonymous with solutions.
 To resolve is to solve.
 So instead of thinking about something you’re going to “try to do better” in 2015 – think about what you’ll solve.
-How can you lead change, as Godin puts it?
+How can you lead change?
 While the rest of your world huddles and hold back, how can you – how will you – stand out?
 How will you lead?

 “The world, as it is, is not a permanent reality, but is a temporary product of our choices as creators.” — Bryant McGill